eldridgejm/denali/README.md

 Linux
 --------------------------------------------------------------------------------
 The recommended method of installation on Linux is from source.
 The build process is managed by CMake.
+You'll also need VTK and Qt.
 To build denali, create a build directory in this folder, for example, `build`.
-Then, in a shell, run:
+Then, in a shell,
+run:

     cd build
     cmake ..